 There are some synthetic polymers, they have their own unique properties.
 Lots of them are more resistant to impact than the other one, many are more resistant to UV rays, and some bend more than breaks.
 Anyone who starts a custom plastic injection project should have a preliminary discussion with the injection molder about material selection for purpose of selecting the material that best suits the functional properties of the part.

 One aspect of polymer properties is not always given due consideration, and it is the addition of colorants.
 There's a whole set of scientific knowledge about how adding color to plastic effect affects its behavior.
-In this paper, the influence of colorants on plastics is studied in an advanced way, and it is surprising.
+In this paper, our rapid prototyping factory will introduce the influence of colorants on plastics is studied in an advanced way, and it is surprising.

 The properties of the polymer are also preserved as a function of the coloring dose in which it is added.
 The colorant is a contaminant, the more colorant you add, the greater the negative impact on plastic.
 Adding 2% of the colorant is usually harmless as long as the above compatibility issues do not work.
 As this level of colorants increases, the more likely it is that the plastic properties will change.

 "Molecular weight" and "crystallinity" are factors in the equation, but in layman's words, the bottom line is that different colors can affect polymers in different ways.
 AS an example, transparent colors can be made of dyes, which may have less impact on polymer structures than pigments used in opaque colors.
 Pigments are made of particles whose size affects the performance of the material.
 Forming the same part in different colors can actually lead to different part sizes, which is significant if very strict tolerances are important.